Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Part D plans contract with pharmacies where you can fill your prescriptions.
 Both preferred and non-preferred pharmacies can bill your Part D insurer, although your cost will be lower if you use a preferred pharmacy.
 If you have to fill medications at a pharmacy outside your plan’s network because of an emergency, you may be able to receive partial reimbursement by submitting your receipt and supporting documentation to your Part D insurer.
 Contact your insurer for instructions if you need to file an out-of-network claim.

-You may also have to file a Part D claim if you receive medications while hospitalized that aren’t reimbursed by Medicare or your Medicare Advantage plan’s payment for your care.
-Whether you need to submit the claim yourself depends on whether the hospital’s pharmacy has a contract with your Part D plan.
+You may also have to file a Part D claim if you receive medications during an observation stay in the hospital (which is considered outpatient rather than inpatient).5 Whether you need to submit the claim yourself depends on whether the hospital’s pharmacy has a contract with your Part D plan.

 How do I check on my claim to make sure it was processed?